abiflynn/python_pandas/README.md

 **1.1 Objectives**

 Introduction to python and pandas.
 Pandas is a library that was built on top of the Python programming language.
 Its aim is to facilitate data analysis and manipulation.
 For these purposes, pandas is fast, powerful, flexible, easy to use and open source, and therefore widely used in both academia and the industry.
-Objective to use pandas functions and methods to analysis data thoiughr various challenges.
+Objective to use pandas functions and methods to analysis data through various challenges.

 **1.2 Challenges:**